-Research has shown that certain common environmental toxins can disrupt hormone balance in the body and contribute hormonal imbalances including dioxins, phthalates, PCBs, pesticides, and benzophenones.
-Countless clinical studies have shown that avoiding these toxins and adding specific supplements can increase the percentage of eggs that can develop into good-quality embryo, increase the percentage of embryos that implant in the uterus, and reduce the risk of early-pregnancy loss.
+Research has shown that certain common environmental toxins can disrupt hormone balance in the body and contribute hormonal imbalances including phthalates, PCBs, and pesticides.
+Countless clinical studies have shown that avoiding these toxins and adding specific supplements can boost egg quality and increase chances of implantation.

-In summary, for the best possible chance of becoming pregnant and delivering a healthy baby, it is best to start making these changes to your environment, diet and overall lifestyle 3-4 months even before you would like to become pregnant.
+In summary, for the best possible chance of becoming pregnant and delivering a healthy baby, it is best to start making health improvements early.
+We suggest making changes to your environment, diet and overall lifestyle 3-4 months even before you would like to become pregnant.